How To Get Your Real Estate License In New Jersey

 nj real estate license requirements

-In order to become a Real Estate Agent in the state of New Jersey, you must be licensed.
-In order to qualify for a real estate salesperson’s license an applicant must meet the following requirements: Be at least 18 years old, have a high school education or equivalency, complete a 75-hour prelicensure course at a licensed school and pass the license examination.
+To become a Real Estate Agent in New Jersey, you must be at least 18 years old, have a high school education or equivalency, complete a 75-hour prelicensure course at a licensed school, and pass the license examination.
+Afterward, you need to submit a real estate license application through a sponsoring real estate broker, and the Commission must be satisfied with your honesty, trustworthiness, and character.

 What Are The Steps To Get A Real Estate License In New Jersey?